BobbyRaj17/k8sLevel3/README.md

     terraform apply
     kubectl get service --watch #after couple of minutes you will be able to see the endpoints
 ```
-> Note: the latest version of terraform i.e. [0.12](https://www.hashicorp.com/blog/announcing-terraform-0-12) might not support the labels and selector block as done by 0.11 so we might need to do some changes to make it work on the latest release
+> Note: the latest version of terraform i.e. [0.12](https://www.hashicorp.com/blog/announcing-terraform-0-12) might not support the labels and selector block for kubernetes as supported by 0.11 so we might need to do some changes to make it work on the latest release